Views expressed by the host on this program documented to be almost always right 99.6% of the time.

 There's nobody around to love them.

-There's nobody around to care about them, nobody around to give them high expectations.
+There's nobody around to give them high expectations.

 There's no contradictions here.

-It all makes sense if you just if you just broom the prejudice and the bias that you've been taught, A about conservatives, and start thinking of people in purely human terms, there is no way you can look at what the welfare state has wrought and say that there's anything about it that is worth financing further.
+If you just broom the prejudice and the bias that you've been taught, A, about conservatives, and start thinking of people in purely human terms, there is no way you can look at what the welfare state has wrought and say that there's anything about it that is worth financing further.

-With a false promise they're gonna be cared for, the false promise that they're going to have prosperity, the false promise that whoever is discriminating against them is gonna get theirs.
+Because all it's doing is producing people a vote Democrat with a false promise they're going to be cared for, the false promise that they're going to have prosperity, the false promise that whoever is discriminating against them is going to get theirs.

-They're gonna get taken care of.
+They're going to get taken care of.

-And these people have been hearing the same promises for 50 years, and they're still complaining about the same broken promises for 50 years, yet they keep voting.
+And these people have been hearing the same promises for 50 years, and they're still complaining about the same broken promises for 50, yet they keep voting.

 Same way.